 Prospective ALMA users are likely to want to consult the Archive when planning observations as well as for data mining.
 To ensure that the archive (and ALMA) is exploited to its full potential, ARC nodes or CoE staff can assist users in using the archive.
 This includes face-to-face visits.
-Note that only Pls and Delegees can access projects completed within the last 12 months.

-Basic archive research support: use the Helpdesk.
+Note that projects Basic archive research support: use the Helpdesk.
 Advanced archive exploitation support: visit an ARC node (use the Helpdesk to coordinate a visit).